Our people

 Programme Coordinator

-Michelle provides support for CSI’s programmes, such as our Te Pūaha Talks webinars.
+Michelle provides support for CSI’s programmes, such as our Te Pūaha Talks webinars and digital resources

 Miranda Cassidy-O’Connell